Jamleck/RoboText-AutoHotKey/README.md

 RoboText - AutoHotkey Scripts
 ====

 **RoboText** is a set of AutoHotKey (AHK) scripts I use to automate repetitive task using hotkeys.
-AutoHotKey is a powerful scripting langage for Windows.
+AutoHotKey is a powerful scripting language for Windows.
 Download and install it from here to run these AHK files: [http://www.autohotkey.com/](http://www.autohotkey.com/).

 ## Files
  - **RoboText.ahk** - This is the starting point of all my scripts.